problem-space

 Step 3: Identify the Terrain

-• Who is affected? - Users, operators, downstream systems
+• Who is affected? — users, operators, downstream systems

-• What precedents exist? - Has this been solved before?
+• Precedents? — solved before?
 Where?

 Step 4: Surface Hidden Assumptions